 There are several transportation options to get to the strip from McCarran Airport in Las Vegas.
+With the cab vs. Uber/Lyft debate, now there are more options than ever for those traveling to the Las Vegas area.
 So which is the cheapest, most reliable, fastest service, and the best for larger groups?
 Read below as we breakdown the different choices for getting to the strip from the airport.

 Taxi Driver Tips